-Mr. Galinsansana made the remarks during a whole-day mentorship workshop held at Joy Nhume Guest House in Kamuli District on Friday, May 3.
+Mr. Galinsansana made the remarks during a whole-day mentorship workshop held at Joy Nhume Guest House in Kamuli District this week.

 The workshop was organized by Trailblazers Mentoring Foundation (TMF) an NGO working in seven sub counties including Nawanyago, Balawooli, Bulopa, Balawoli, Budhatemwa and Wankole all in Kamuli district with the aim of increasing access, participation and completion rates of children at all categories to quality education.